 Flossing regularly is important, but many people don't do it as often as they should.
 If you tend to battle plaque buildup and gum disease, it might be time to consider a more frequent flossing routine.
 Plaque left in the mouth can cause tooth decay and other problems down the road.
 Over time, it can also cause your gums to recede.
 When gums start to recede, the tissue underneath becomes exposed, which can leave your teeth feeling sensitive and even develop painful cavities on the roots of the teeth.

 A soft toothbrush and floss are all you need to keep your teeth and gums healthy.
 Brush in circular motions working your way around each tooth to get at the sides and backs.
 Be sure to brush gently on the gum tissue as you clean as well.
 Floss by using a back-and-forth motion that removes bacteria from the areas between the teeth.
 Don't forget to floss behind the last molars as well.
 These areas are often overlooked when people floss, but they still need attention!

-There are many reasons people skip their appointments with the dentist.
-While change can be intimidating, making the decision to visit your dentist on a regular basis will make a big difference in your oral health for the rest of your smile's life.
+There are many reasons people skip their appointments with the dentist in Ahwatukee.
+While change can be intimidating, making the decision to visit your dentist in Ahwatukee on a regular basis will make a big difference in your oral health for the rest of your smile's life.

 Some of the reasons patients avoid dental care include the following:

 However, avoiding the dentist can lead to serious health issues and problems such as gum disease or tooth decay that may require costly treatment.
 If the thought of visiting the dentist makes you nervous, talk to your dentist about how to make your visit more comfortable and relaxing.
 Many dentists offer nitrous oxides, local anesthesia, or other comfort options to help patients manage any anxiety about their visit to the Ahwatukee dentist's office.